synesissoftware/libCLImate.Ruby/examples/show_usage_and_version.md

 require 'libclimate'

-# Specify aliases, parse, and checking standard flags
+# Specify specifications, parse, and checking standard flags

 climate = LibCLImate::Climate.new do |cl|